jjgecon/vs_code_workflow/README.md

 ```

 ## Jupyter Notebooks
-- Download the `Jupyter`extension from the Extensions tab.
+- Download the `Jupyter` extension from the Extensions tab.
-- Create or open `.ipynb` files directly in VS Code.
-- It should work by default and even recognize your python environment (or other programming languages installed)
+- Open the notebook `./routines/sum_100.ipynb`.
+- Go to the top right and press `Select Kernel`.
+- You will then need to choose the kernel you want to use.
+If you want to use the python kernel, click on `Python Environments`; if you want to use julia, press `Julia release channel`.
+    > Selecting `Python Environments` allows you to even create a new environment.
+Just follow the instructions.
+- Now you can run the cells and play around with it!

-## Web development
+## Web Development
 - Extensions for **HTML**, **CSS**, **JavaScript** (e.g., ESLint, Live Server).
-- You can edit your HMTL file and view your edits  live with the `Live Server` extention.
+- You can edit your HTML file and view your edits live with the `Live Server` extension.

 To test it out:
-1. Install `Live Server` extention.
+1. Install the `Live Server` extension.
-1. Open the file `webpage/index.html`
+2. Open the file `webpage/index.html`.
-2. Rigth click on the file `webpage/index.html` → `Open with Live Server`.
+3. Right-click on the file `webpage/index.html` → `Open with Live Server`.
 A new browser window will render the `HTML` file.
-Everytime you save that `HTML` file you will see the changes in the webpage
+Every time you save that `HTML` file, you will see the changes in the webpage.

 <div align="center">
         <img src="media/live_edits.png" alt="Default" width="90%">